ArthurKellermann/studentsListExpress/README.md

 **- /apidocs (GET):** Full API documentation with Swagger.

 ## Contributing
 We welcome your pull requests.
-For significant changes, kindly open an issue first to discuss your proposed changes.

 ## License
 MIT